Optional tours and field studies are subject to change. Please contact us for more information.

 Travel south to Naples, the home of pizza, and visit the beautiful city center with its lively atmosphere.
 Then head to Sorrento, a small town located on the Bay of Naples overlooking Mount Vesuvius.
 Students will travel along the famed Amalfi coast and visit Amalfi, one of the most ancient and important marine republics of Italy.

 The first stop on the tour will be Sorrento, built on cliffs overlooking the Bay of Naples and the volcano Vesuvius.
-We will then head to Naples to visit the famous castles, the vast Royal Palace, the Piazza del Plebiscito and the National Archaeological Museum.
-We will also explore Pompeii, buried in 79 AD by one of Vesuvius’ most destructive eruptions.
+Students will then head to Naples to visit the famous castles, the vast Royal Palace, the Piazza del Plebiscito, and the National Archaeological Museum.
+They will also explore Pompeii, buried in 79 AD by one of Vesuvius’ most destructive eruptions.
 Frozen in time, Pompeii offers a fascinating view of ancient Roman life.
-You will also have the opportunity to walk up the active volcano or you may take a ferry to the island of Capri.
-We will travel along the famed Amalfi Coast, its winding cliff-top roads, and tiny, luxurious towns and stop in the town of Caserta to visit the royal palace built in 1752 for Charles of Bourbon.
+Students will also can walk up the active volcano or y take a ferry to the island of Capri.
+They will travel along the famed Amalfi Coast, its winding cliff-top roads, and tiny, luxurious towns and stop in the town of Caserta to visit the royal palace built in 1752 for Charles of Bourbon.

 Students will travel by bus through the cypresses and marble quarries of Tuscany on their way to Florence, the cradle of the Renaissance, where they will visit the Uffizi Museum, the famous Duomo, bell tower, Palazzo Vecchio and Santa Croce Church.
 Then they’ll head to Pisa to admire the famous Leaning Tower and Piazza dei Miracoli.
 On their way back to Viterbo, we will stop in San Gimignano, known for the many medieval towers.
 Our final stop will be in Siena, a charming hillside town.

 Summer Sessions: Open